FrancesScratcherd/Data-Visualization----Mini-Projects/README.md

 **Project Description:**
 The Palmer Penguins dataset is a great alternative to the classic Iris dataset for practicing data visualization and statistical analysis.
 It contains data about three penguin species—_Adelie_, _Gentoo_, and _Chinstrap_—collected from three islands in the Palmer Archipelago, Antarctica.
 My analysis will focus on basic statistical information, species-specific analysis, sex-based comparisons, relationships between variables and island specific insights.

+The dataset is sourced from the [Palmer Penguins website](https://allisonhorst.github.io/palmerpenguins/), created by Dr. Kristen Gorman and her team during research at Palmer Station, Antarctica.